augmented-os/augmented-os/docs/architecture/components/task_execution_service/operations/scaling.md

 ## Overview

-This document describes the scaling characteristics and strategies for the Task Execution Service Service.
+This document describes the scaling characteristics and strategies for the Task Execution Service.
 It covers horizontal and vertical scaling approaches, load balancing, resource requirements, and performance considerations at different scales.

 ## Scaling Dimensions